SAP-samples/teched2022-DA264/exercises/ex1/README.md

 4. You are now signed in the application.
 <br>![](/exercises/ex1/images/Ex01_Part01_06_new.png)

-You have now logged into SAP Data Intelligence.
+You have successfully logged into SAP Data Intelligence.

 ## Browse data in a Connected System (Database)